LMDevops/mamz-ultimate-terraform/README.md

 The supplied structure and code is intended to form a starting point for building your own foundation with pragmatic defaults you can customize to meet your own requirements.

+# Getting Started

+The TL;DR Pre-Requisites, customization and execution instructions can be found [here](faqs/GETTING_STARTED.md).

 ## Overview

 This repo contains several distinct Terraform projects each within their own directory that must be applied separately, but in sequence.